1:3 Other Ways to Make the Sausage

 privacy: as there is no blockchain record of the transaction, and

-When a channel (special network path for sending transactions without using the blockchain) between parties is opened or closed, a single transaction is registered with the blockchain.
+When a channel between parties is opened or closed, a single transaction is registered with the blockchain.
 Once established, a lightning channel removes the need to register every intermediate transaction that takes place in the channel with the underlying blockchain.
 Like a traditional network router, transactions “hop” between “relay nodes”.
 (Eg. each individual running a lightning node can forward transactions without being able to steal/co-opt/modify transactions)

-You could imagine a system like this working great for someone like a large retailer.
-The retailer might pay your one time blockchain fee to open up a channel on your behalf, then be able to credit and debit an unlimited number of transactions with you for zero miner fee as none of the transactions are posted to bitcoin itself.
+In theory, a system like the lightning network will work well for someone like a large retailer with many thousands or even millions of transactions per day.
+The retailer might pay your one time blockchain fee to open up a channel on your behalf, then be able to credit and debit an unlimited number of transactions with you for zero miner fee, as none of the intermediate transactions are posted to the underlying bitcoin blockchain.
 Only if there is a dispute between parties does bitcoin get involved as the ultimate arbiter who can move the underlying bitcoin collateral.
-By “bitcoin getting involved” we really just mean you can revoke a transaction and get your bitcoin back off the lightning network as long as you have your private key.
+By “bitcoin getting involved” we really just mean you can revoke a transaction and get your bitcoin back from the lightning network as long as you have your private key.

-As off-chain solutions effectively create multiple layers in which to route transactions, off-chain solutions can be seen as the evolution of distributed ledger systems into something that more closely resembles the current internet where many layers of architecture act in coordination to run a massive interconnected global ecosystem.
+As off-chain solutions effectively create multiple layers in which to route transactions, off-chain solutions can be seen as the evolution of distributed ledger systems into something that more closely resembles the current internet.
+Over the decades, the internet continues to add many layers of architecture that act in coordination to run a massive interconnected global ecosystem such as FTP, HTTP, TCP/IP, etc.

 The need for both parties to remain online for transactions to process.
 The base Bitcoin protocol conversely is “asynchronous” in that you can send “Real Bitcoin” to a public key address that is offline, as the record of the event is stored in the shared ledger that can be synced up to at any time in the future by providing the correct private key.

-Lightning channels are also limited to actual bitcoin collateral backing them (which is a good thing no recreating the fractional reserve system).
-This however favors routing transactions through lightning hubs with large amounts of collateral which can be seen as further centralization of the protocol.
+Lightning channels are also limited to actual bitcoin collateral backing them (which is a good thing lest we accidentally recreate the fractional reserve system).
+This however favors routing transactions through lightning hubs with large amounts of collateral, which can be seen as further centralization of the protocol.

 The alternate version of Bitcoin called "Bitcoin Cash" removed the ability to perform these off-chain transactions in favor of increasing the block size and retaining the simplicity of the original Bitcoin protocol.
 As of May 2018 each Bitcoin Cash block can process 32 megabytes worth of transactions every 10 minutes, though in practice most blocks are very far from being full.